the agile way

 Listening as if crossing thin ice, testing as a boat on dark water, adapting as a stranger to a far shore, simplifying as a melting snowflake … – Lao Tzu, Tao Te Ching, 3,000 years earlier.

 XP was the first agile software development method, but not the first agile method.
-It’s not just that agilism bears similarities to taoism, but that the origin of the software movement was directly influenced by it.
+It’s not just that agilism resembles taoism, but the origin of the one was directly influenced by the other.

-Three years before publishing the first agile book, XP Explained: Embrace Change, Beck shared drafts of it on Ward’s Wiki, a hive of engineering radicals sharing new methods of software development in the late 1990s.
-I was one, contributing a thousand pages of content and liberally sprinkling them with quotes from my first translation of Lao Tzu.
-Agile manifesto author Alistair Cockburn liked that translation so well he hosted a copy of it on his website for several years, and I got invited to speak on “the Tao of Extreme Programming” at the very first agile conference, nine months before its Snowbird manifesto.
+Three years before publishing the first agile book, XP Explained: Embrace Change, Beck shared drafts of it on Ward’s Wiki, which was a hive of software radicals sharing new patterns of organization in the mid 1990s.
+I was one, contributing hundreds of pages of content sprinkled with quotes from my 1993 “GNL” translation of Lao Tzu.
+Agile manifesto author Alistair Cockburn liked the GNL so well he hosted a copy on his own website back then, and I spoke on “The Tao of Extreme Programming” at the first agile conference, XP2K, about nine months before Extreme was rebranded Agile at Snowbird.

-I thought then that the resemblance was just a matter of parallel history, that agile’s refutation of bureaucratic management mirrored taoism’s refutation of Confucian orthodoxy.
-It took another decade before I realized Lao Tzu was literally about agility, and that the relationship of the one with the other is an identity.
-Because, to understand that, I first had to kill the Dude.
+I thought then that the relationship between agilism and taoism was parallel history.
+Agile’s refutation of bureaucratic management mirrored taoism’s refutation of Confucian orthodoxy.
+It took another decade before I realized Lao Tzu was literally writing about agility, and that the relationship of the one with the other is an identity.
+Because, to get that, I first had to kill the Dude.

 Killing the Dude

-Silk tears, string rots, carved bamboo slips get scattered and jumbled.
-New dynasties burn the libraries of the old, passing down only the texts their new priesthoods consider sacred.
-The earliest editions of Lao Tzu pre-date the first dictionaries by centuries; those dictionaries only standardize the terminology of agriculture, not philosophy.
-The meanings of the book’s words were reinvented over and over, invisibly, while, visibly, numerologists rearranged their order into what seemed important to them.
+Silk tears, string rots, carved bamboo strips get jumbled, and new dynasties burn the libraries of the old.
+The earliest surviving editions of Lao Tzu pre-date the first Chinese dictionaries by centuries, and those dictionaries only standardize the terminology of trade, not philosophy.
+So the meaning of this book’s words morphed invisibly down through the centuries while, visibly, a priesthood rearranged its words to suit a set of magic numbers they held sacred.

-So this book came to be called “the book of riddles” in China.
-No one knows what it meant when it started nor separate that from the many meanings it acquired on the way.
-Translations by modern scholars wildly disagree too, and the intellectual challenge of finally solving this old puzzle makes it still the most translated book in the world.
+Lao Tzu came to be known as “the book of riddles” in China because no one could say what it meant when it started, nor separate the original meaning from the ones it acquired on the way.
+Translations by modern scholars wildly disagree with each other and with this one, and the challenge of solving the old puzzle-box made this the most translated book in history.

-As an Australian software engineer with no Chinese I fell into this Quixotic occupation in 1989 in an informal collaboration with a group of sinology professors on the then-new taoism-studies-l mailing list.
-My open-content “GNL” project - a play of words on the famous GNU project - aimed to cut the Gordian knot by translating from English to English: distilling all the popular English translations into a single, simple explanation of the book an amateur like me could understand but none of the expert sinologists would object to.
+As an Australian software engineer with neither Chinese language nor heritage I fell into this Quixotic pursuit in 1989 in collaboration with a group of sinology professors on the ANU’s then new taoism-studies-l mailing list.
+My open-content “GNL” project - a play of words on Stallman’s GNU - aimed to cut the Gordian knot of the Tao by translating it from English to English.
+That is, distilling all the popular English translations into one simple draft an amateur like me could grasp and none of the expert sinologists would object to.

-Those experts were skeptical but entertained enough by this project to take the time to school me as I went about it.
-Eternal gratitude to Dan Lusthaus in particular for his patience then.
-Over three years this project succeeded to the extent that, unprompted by me, chinapage.org, which was then the most popular English-language Chinese website in the 20th century, adopted the result as its official English translation of Lao Tzu.
+The experts were skeptical about the feasibility of this, but they were entertained enough to take the time to school me as I tried it.
+Eternal gratitude to Dan Lusthaus for his patience with me at that time.
+Over three years the GNL project succeeded to the extent that, unprompted, chinapage.org, the most popular English-language Chinese website of the 20th century, adopted it as their official English translation of Lao Tzu.

 And then the going got weird.

-In 1998 Joel and Ethan Coen produced The Big Lebowski, which fused the 1946 Bogart noir The Big Sleep with a 1980s Hunter Thompson take on a Japanese Zen koan The Vinegar Tasters in which 4th century avatars of Confucius, Lao Tzu, and Buddha meet over a jar of vinegar.
+In 1998 Joel and Ethan Coen produced The Big Lebowski, which fuses the 1946 Bogart noir The Big Sleep with a 1980s Hunter Thompson take on a 4th century Japanese Zen koan, The Vinegar Tasters, in which avatars of Confucius, Lao Tzu, and Buddha meet over a jar of sour wine.

-The bitter beverage in the Coens’ movie is coffee, not vinegar, but the trope is the same.
-And so I should have seen what was coming when a Californian uber-fan of this film named Oliver Benjamin contacted me in 2004 to ask if he could re-use my GNL translation as the bible for his new “Church of he Latter Day Dude” under the title “The Dude De Ching”.
+The bitter beverage in the Coens’ movie is coffee, not vinegar, but the sentiment’s the same.
+Which is why I should have seen what was coming when a Californian uber-fan of the film named Oliver Benjamin contacted me in 2004 to ask if he could re-use my translation as a bible for his “Church of he Latter Day Dude” under the title “The Dude De Ching”.

-I told Oliver sure, but the GNL’s got an open content license so you’ll have to give it away free.
-Which, to his credit, he did … while selling a half million “Dudeist Priest” certificates that authorize the bearer to officiate at weddings and funerals.
-And then he retired to live like a king in Thailand.
+I told Oliver yes, but the GNL’s got an open content license so you’ll have to give it away free.
+Which, to his credit, he did … while selling a half million “Dudeist Priest” certificates that authorize the bearer to perform weddings and funerals.
+And then Oliver retired to live like a king in Chiang Mai.

 Don’t get me wrong, I love the Dude’s story and I adore the High Dudely Lama - which is Oliver.
-But obviously I had to ask myself whether this was really what I had in mind for this project.
-I’m all for thai sticks, bathrobes and White Russians, but was that what this was supposed to be about?
+But I asked myself whether this was really the outcome I’d had in mind for what seemed to be becoming my life’s work.
+I’m all for bowling, bathrobes and White Russians, but was that what this actually meant?

-There’s a famous Buddhist koan, “If you meet Buddha on the road, kill him.”
-While Buddhists may appear worshipful, their idea of Buddha isn’t in the name, image, identity, story or likeness of Buddha.
-The moment those representations turn up they become an obstacle to Buddhist enlightenment.
+There’s a zen koan, “If you meet Buddha on the road, kill him.”
+While Buddhists may appear worshipful, their practice isn’t about the name, image, identity, story or likeness of the Buddha.
+The moment those turn up they become an obstacle to Buddhist enlightenment.

-I had to admit the Coens and the Lama weren’t wrong.
-The sage the GNL kept talking about, same as all the other translations, sounded 100% like the Dude.
-So there was no alternative for me.
-If I was going up against the Dude’s story - or at least telling people what I was blathering about - I’d have to go back to the actual Chinese and actually translate it, myself, to figure out when and how El Duderino could turn up his toes.
+Likewise, the Coens and the Lama weren’t wrong.
+The sage the GNL was talking about, same as in the other Lao Tzu translations, sounds a hundred percent like the Dude.
+So there was nothing for it; if I’m going up against the Dude’s story - or at least telling you what I’m blathering about - I’d have to go back to the Chinese and actually translate it, myself.

 Lao Tzu Wasn’t Chinese

-Except that made no sense.
 My expertise is in building systems, coaching leaders, and refactoring organizations.
-What can I bring to a Chinese translation that hundreds of generations of professional academics and inspired native speakers hadn’t already?
-Translating English translations into an English translation is in my wheelhouse.
-This wasn’t.
+What can I bring to a Chinese translation that hundreds of generations of professional academics and inspired native speakers hadn’t?
+Translating English to English is in my wheelhouse.
+This ain’t.

 Or so it seemed until two new translations fell into my lap that completely changed what I was trying to do and how I was trying to do it.

 The first was by Sanskrit scholar Prof. Victor Mair.
-He’s best known these days for his archaeology on the cryptic mummies of China’s Tarim basin.
-Red-haired caucasian giants wearing tartan and witches’ hats that rode the first domesticated horses into China from the West seven thousand years before history began.
+Mair’s best known for his archaeology on the cryptid mummies of China’s Tarim basin.
+Red-haired caucasian giants wearing tartan and witches’ hats that rode the first domesticated horses into China from the West about 2000 BCE.

-Prof. Mair’s revelations were published just as a bamboo-carved edition of Lao Tzu was unearthed at Guo Dian.
-Pre-dating the invention of paper and silk, this one lacked half the length of the Ma Wang Dui edition.
-If the earlier Guo Dian version lacked that half the Ma Wang Dui text, where did that come from?
-If a later editor borrowed half the book from the Gita, where did the first editor get the other half from?
+Prof. Mair’s revelations were published just as an even older bamboo-carved edition of Lao Tzu was unearthed at Guo Dian.
+Pre-dating the invention of paper and silk, it lacked half the length of the one from Ma Wang Dui.
+If the earlier one lacked that half, where did it come from?
+If the latter borrowed from the Gita, how did the rest get there?

-Look, we’re solving a puzzle, maybe the wickedest one in history.
-Though we know it’s jumbled, we translators, east and west.
-We reverently pick up a piece, carefully polish it by choosing words we think best relate to it, and then we carefully set it right back down in the jumbled pile of pieces where we found it.
-Over and over and over for thousands of years, trying to solve a jigsaw without ever rearranging the pieces into a picture.
+Look, we’re solving a puzzle, we translators, east and west, maybe the wickedest one in history.
+Though we know it’s jumbled, we reverently pick up each piece, carefully polish it by choosing words we think better suit it, and then carefully set it right back down in the jumbled pile where we found it.
+Over and over and over for thousands of years, trying to solve a jigsaw without ever joining the pieces together to make a picture.

-When you look at it like this the idiocy of the process is awe inspiring.
-Robert Henricks provides a great survey of this landscape in his 1982 “On the Chapter Divisions in the Lao-tzu” which lists among all the hundreds of editions of this book over thousands of years just a handful that make some effort at refactoring it into a consistent narrative.
+The stupidity of this process is awe-inspiring.
+Robert Henricks in his 1982 “On the Chapter Divisions in the Lao-tzu” found among all the hundreds of editions of the book for thousands of years just a handful that made any effort to refactor it into a consistent whole.

-Still, even if Lao Tzu wasn’t Chinese, the Chinese text is all we have to go by.
-And learning Chinese, much less deciphering its ancient etymology, was still biting off far more than I could chew before dropping dead of old age.
-It was clear any effort of this kind would be foolish.
+Still, even if Lao Tzu wasn’t Chinese, the Chinese is all we have to go by.
+And still, learning Chinese, much less deciphering its etymology, was biting off far more than I could expect to chew before dropping dead in a reasonable lifetime.
+It was clear any effort of the kind would be foolish.
 I was stuck.

-Until 2009 when Bradford Hatcher came to my rescue.
-Hatcher had painstakingly produced the first complete English transliteration of the book, “Laozi Word by Word”.
-He’d made an old-style translation as part of it too, but the enormous benefit of his work was in its appendices where he listed all the plausible dictionary meanings of every pictogram in the Lao Tzu - in English - with cross-references explaining all their variations across all the Chinese editions of the book including Guo Dian and Ma Wang Dui.
+Until 2009 when the wonderful Bradford Hatcher came to my rescue.
+Hatcher had painstakingly produced the first complete English transliteration of the Tao, “Laozi Word by Word”.
+He’d made a translation on top of that, but the enormous benefit of his work was in its appendices where he listed all the plausible English meanings of every pictogram in the Lao Tzu with cross-references explaining all variations across all the Chinese editions of the book including Guo Dian and Ma Wang Dui.

-He’d done the hard yards for me.
-With this new base I was back in the business of translating English into English - while still making sure the new translation was solidly based on all the historical evidence.
-Even better, Hatcher’s work gave me the key that explained why I wasn’t the most unlikely translator for this book, but the most likely.
+Hatcher had done the hard yards.
+With this as a base I was back in the business of translating English into English - while still ensuring the translation remained solidly based on the historical evidence.
+Even better, Hatcher’s work provided the key that explained why I wasn’t the most unlikely translator for the book, but the most likely.

-Because going Chinese word by Chinese word I finally realized that the Dude - the Sage - was sheng ren.
-With ren meaning person or people, and sheng meaning perceptive, intuitive, or, in the sense linked by the second chapter of the Chinese, harmonious and lively.
-Perceptive, intuitive, harmonious, lively … agile … person or people.
-Lao Tzu was about agility all along!
+Because, going Chinese word by Chinese word, I finally saw that the Dude - the Sage - was sheng ren.
+With ren meaning person or people, and sheng meaning perceptive, intuitive, or, in the sense linked poetically by the second chapter of the Chinese, harmonious and lively.
+Perceptive, intuitive, harmonious, lively … agile … person or people or polity … agile polity … agility … Lao Tzu was talking about agility all along!

-Rendering sheng ren as some enlightened hermit took away its everyday pragmatism.
-If this book isn’t about an ancient mystical white-haired eminence of rare gifts, but just an ordinary person, you and I when we’re treating each other right, it’s just a practical way to help all of us get along and work together.
+Rendering sheng ren as some enlightened hermit takes away its everyday pragmatism.
+If this isn’t about an ancient mystical white-haired dude, but just an ordinary person or people, you and I when we’re treating each other right, it’s a practical way to help all of us get along and work together.

-How Lao Tzu rode to the West and what he did when he got there
+How Lao Tzu rode to the West - and what he did there

 There was almost certainly no one named Lao Tzu.
 The name itself only means “old philosopher” or “old philosophy”.
 But there are many stories about a man by that name writing this book.

-In the one told by Han dynasty Grand Historian Ssu-Ma Chi’en in 500 BCE, Lao Tzu was a Chou dynasty librarian escaping from an empire going up in flames.
-On a mountain pass smothered in snow, a border guard named Yin Hsi demanded that, before riding to the West, he record his wisdom for posterity.
-And this book is the result and that’s all, folks.
+In one told by Han dynasty Grand Historian Ssu-Ma Chi’en in 500 BCE, Lao Tzu was a Chou dynasty librarian escaping an empire wracked by civil war.
+On a mountain pass smothered in snow, a border guard named Yin Hsi demanded that, before riding to the West, Lao record his wisdom for posterity.
+And this book is the result.
+Though, in the West, the earliest Western translation of the Tao isn’t even called Lao Tzu.

-In the West, the most influential Western translation of Lao Tzu isn’t even recognized as Lao Tzu.
-The 17th century “Monadology” of Gottfried Wilhelm Leibniz was clearly inspired by translations he received from the first Jesuit mission to China.
-And Monadology informed Leibniz’s development of the calculus and the binary number system and the first mechanical computer.
+The “Monadology” of Gottfried Wilhelm Leibniz was clearly inspired by translations Leibniz received from the first Jesuit mission to China.
+The Monadology informed Leibniz’s development of the calculus and the binary number system and the first mechanical computers.
+This work found its way to Russia in the curriculum of the Academy of Vienna, which Peter The Great salvaged Newton’s Royal Society branded Leibniz a plagiarist of Newton’s calculus - which in fact he was not.

-Then his work found its way to Russia in the curriculum of the Academy of Vienna, which Peter The Great salvaged from the defamed Leibniz after Newton’s Royal Society branded Leibniz a plagiarist of Newton’s calculus.
-Under Peter, this curriculum became the basis of the famed Russian genius at math in a conspiracy that obsessed Kurt Godel while Leibniz’s binary system led to Turing and Von Neumann’s electronic computers, and then the software revolution and thereby the Manifesto for Agile Software Development.
+Under Peter, that curriculum formed the basis of the famed Russian genius at math in a conspiracy that obsessed and inspired logician Kurt Goedel who described it as a philosopher’s stone called the Characteristica Universalis.
+Meanwhile Leibniz’s binary system led to Babbage, Lovelace, and then Turing and Von Neumann’s computers, and so the software revolution and Internet and Wiki and eventually the Manifesto for Agile Software Development too.

-Meanwhile in the East Lao Tzu formed the basis of Chinese Ch’an Buddhism as glossed by Bodhidharma.
-Ch’an is best known these days by its Japanese name, Zen.
-And efforts to translate Lao Tzu into Japanese led to the tradition of Zen “koans”, inscrutable riddles whose frustrating contemplation yields to the Zen path to satori.
+Meanwhile to the East Lao Tzu formed the basis of Chinese Ch’an Buddhism as glossed by Bodhidharma.
+Ch’an is better known by its Japanese name, Zen.
+Efforts to translate Lao Tzu into Japanese led to the practice of Zen “koans”, inscrutable riddles whose frustrated contemplation yields the Zen path to satori.

-Finally Tao and Zen via Teaism and various martial arts morphed into Lucas’s Force, the Wachowskis’ Matrix, the unreconstructed dream space of Nolans’ Inception, and of course the Coens’ Dude.
-And, in 20th century music, the lyrics of The Beatles and Grateful Dead.
-And Jobs’ design philosophy at Apple.
+Tao and Zen and Teaism and martial arts morphed via Kurosawa into Lucas’s Force, the Wachowskis’ Matrix, the unreconstructed dream space of Nolans’ Inception, the Coens’ Dude and Randall’s Doctor Lao.
+Plus, in 20th century music, the lyrics of The Beatles and Grateful Dead.
+Also Jobs’ design philosophy at Apple.
 And so on.
-In all, our “Western” culture would be unrecognizable today without this little “Eastern” book.
+In all, our “Western” culture would be unrecognizable without this little “Eastern” book.

-Which means a novel translation like this one carries with it no small responsibility to future generations.
-At this pass we seem no more than a few years away from of a technological singularity where AI becomes immeasurably smarter than humans, and so, whether or not it adequately represents the original meaning, this book may well be the last edition produced for humans by a human …
+Therefore a novel translation like this may bear no small responsibility to future generations.
+At this juncture we seem only a few years away from of a technological singularity where AI becomes immeasurably smarter than humans.
+So, whether or not it adequately represents the book’s historical meaning, this translation may be the last one written for humans by a human.

 Although differently structured and framed, this translation still corresponds painstakingly, line by line, with the Chinese as transliterated by Hatcher.
-The Roman numerals given in each of my 66 chapters provide a key back to the traditional 81-chapter version for readers who’d like to check this by comparison.
+The Roman numerals given in each of the 66 chapters here provide a key back to the traditional 81-chapter structure for readers who’d like to study this.

-As to how this new structure came about, it evolved just like when you’re solving a jigsaw.
-I began by grouping stanzas according by the commonalities I’d learnt working on the GNL version.
-I refactored each of these groupings into a poem with a form consonant with existing standalone chapters, and then analyzed the resulting 66 chapters to discover consistent narrative through-lines.
+As to how the new structure came about, it evolved just as when solving any jigsaw.
+I outlined it by grouping stanzas according to commonalities I’d learnt working on the GNL translation.
+I refactored each of these groupings into a poem with a form consonant with pre-existing standalone chapters, then analyzed and re-ordered the resulting 66 chapters to find consistent narrative through-lines.

-The symmetry of the result - six sections of eleven chapters each - frankly surprises me.
-I hadn’t intended or expected any symmetry to emerge from this iterative workflow.
-I’d imagined there would still be gaps and discontinuities I wouldn’t be able to overcome.
-Whether the 6x11 structure might reflect some ancient edition, I have no way to know, but in the last year of working on the wrinkles I operated on the assumption that it did.
-I don’t believe doing so has compromised its correspondence with the Chinese any more than my unorthodox choices of metaphor already did.
+The 6x11 symmetry of the result frankly surprised me.
+I hadn’t intended or expected any strong symmetry to emerge by iterative refactoring.
+I’d imagined there would be gaps and discontinuities I wouldn’t be able to overcome.
+Whether 6x11 reflects some ancient order, there’s no way to know, but in the last year of ironing out wrinkles I operated on the assumption that it did.
+I don’t believe doing so has compromised the correspondence with the Chinese any more than my unorthodox choices of metaphor already have.

 The resulting scheme conforms with the subtitle of this book - connect, adapt, simplify.
-With each of these three themes we get a yang section and a yin section, one focused on practice and the other on experience.
-This order is reversed in the last two sections in order to make the book more accessible by leaving all its mindfulness content till the last part.
+With each of these three themes you get a yang section and a yin section, one focused on practice and the other on experience.
+This yin/yang is reversed in sections 5 and 6 to make the book more accessible in leaving the mindfulness content to the last part.

-In doing this work I found myself repeating several simple editing patterns over and over:
+In doing this work I found myself repeating several editing patterns over and over:

 Distinguish Duplicates

-Two Chinese lines seems identical or nearly identical.
-Therefore, look at the flow of the stanza to figure out what distinction it’s trying to make.
-Remembering that each pictograph admits many meanings, specialize or generalize the duplicate terms so the relation to the others adds value to the whole.
+Two Chinese lines are identical or nearly identical.
+Therefore, look at the flow of the stanza to figure the most significant distinction this could represent.
+As each pictograph admits many meanings, specialize or generalize duplicate terms so the relation adds the most value to the whole.

 Join Fragments

 A short chapter doesn’t complete an idea.
-Therefore, look for fragments that combine with this one to complete it.
-Also seek non-sequitur or redundant stanzas that may be broken out of longer chapters without detracting from their meaning, and recombined with this fragment to evolve its meaning.
+Therefore, look for fragments to join with this one to complete it.
+Also try to find non-sequitur or redundant stanzas that might be broken out of longer chapters without detracting from their own meaning, and recombine with this one.

 Refuse Doggerel